ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Put Money On Jail Inmates Book In Ohio?

 Federal and state inmates are allowed to keep a funded account.
 Under sections 5120.133 and 5120–5 of Ohio Revised Codes, inmates are permitted to maintain a checking account where money can be transferred into by approved sources.
 Such approved sources are persons listed on the inmate’s visitation list.
-These deposits can be made into the inmates’ accounts by mail, telephone, or online but may not exceed $200 except approved in advance by the warden.
+Deposits are typically made into the inmates’ accounts by mail, telephone, or online.
+However, deposits may not exceed $200 except approved in advance by the warden.

 Approved or tentatively approved visitors are allowed to deposit funds by mail into an inmate’s account at any of Ohio state prison.
 Mail deposits are made via U.S. Mail through JPay.
 Depositors are required to mail the money order deposit form obtained from the JPay website along with a copy of a valid identification card (driver’s license, state ID, or passport).
 The ID is used to verify the eligibility of the sender.